The Festival of Colours, known as Holi in rest of India, is called ‘dol-jatra’ in Bengal. In

-The festival of colours, known as Holi in rest of India, is called Doljatra in Bengal.
+The Festival of Colours, known as Holi in rest of India, is called ‘dol-jatra’ in Bengal.
+InBengal, it is celebrated on the full moon day (March 1 this year).
 Here are three places where you can enjoy the festival in different moods.

 Head to Amadpur, tucked deep inside Burdwan district of West Bengal, if you want to celebrate Doljatra with a traditional flourish.
 The picturesque setting and a chance to play with colours with the local people adds to the festive fervour.
 The Chaudhuri family, the former zamindars (landlords), have not only beautifully maintained their nearly 400 year-old family home but also observe all the major festivals.
 The Chaudhuri home, which sits on the edge of a lake with a paved bank and steps going into the water, is fronted by four terracotta temples dedicated to Shiva and a ‘dol mancha’ (a stage for celebrating doljatra).
 Radhamadhav, the family deity, resides in another old terracotta temple nearby.
 The temples, over two centuries old, reflect typical old Bengal architecture and contain carved terracotta panels on the outer walls.
 The Dol Mancha, also a reflection of typical Bengal architecture, backs on to the bank of the lake.